Constructing ‘sonic building blocks’ for your sound designs

-Reformer Pro is a powerful sound design plugin, capable of creating new assets, layers and of course entire sound effects.
-Sound Cuts Greg Lester (The Quarry) walks us through his process for creating whoosh sound effecst, impacts, creature voices and much more using Reformer Pro.
+Reformer Pro is a powerful sound design plugin for video game audio.
+It is capable of creating new assets, layers and entire sound effects.
+Sound Cuts’ Greg Lester (The Quarry) walks us through his process for creating whoosh sound effects, impacts, creature voices and much more using Reformer Pro in his video game audio workflow.

 Here we have a bunch of transients which we can use to create impact sounds from the sci-fi libraries I have put together.